phd2401141001-cloud/assign_6_c_functions_batch_a1/README.md

 1. Reverse numbers in a list
 2. Calculate the factorial of a number
 3. Count even and odd numbers in a list
 4. Find the second largest number in a list

-**There are also two OPTIONAL tasks** for extra practice: analyzing text (vowels and consonants) and adding two matrices.
+5. analyzing text (vowels and consonants)
+6. adding two matrices.

 ## Important: What You'll Need to Do